pontus-vision/pontus-vision/README.md

 <br/>

-  If you want to try own data, then CONFIGURATION of secrets, apis and storage will be required.
-Overwrite the folders storage/ and secrets/ following the instructions in the next section THOROUGHLY.
+  If you want to use your own data, you must configure secrets, apis and storage settings in the folders storage/ and secrets/, following the instructions in the next section THOROUGHLY.

   The helm chart used to configure the Pontus Vision platform exists in this repository.
 Clone this repository and use either the GDPR or LGPD Demo: